-As part of our operations, we process personal data of natural persons.
-If you use our services, our website, our mobile application, or if you communicate with us in any other way it means that most probably we are processing your personal details.
+In our business, we process personal data of individuals.
+If you use our services, website, mobile application, or otherwise communicate with us, this means that we most likely process your personal data.

-For your convenience and for the sake of transparency we include a table of contents so that you can find your way about this document and quickly find the information you are looking for.
+For your convenience and clarity, we have included a table of contents at the beginning to help you navigate through the document and easily find the information you are looking for.

 Table of Contents